 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
-We did not audit the financial statements of the St. John's School, which financial statements reflect total assets and revenues constituting 3% and 8% and 3% and 7%, respectively, of the related consolidated totals as of December 31, 2012 and 2011.
-These statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for St. John's School, is based solely on the reports of the other auditors.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the consolidated financial statements.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the Society's preparation and fair presentation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Society's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.